The Hutton family of Marske

 Matthew was appointed Bishop of Durham in 1589, and then Archbishop of York in 1595.
 The same year he was also appointed by Elizabeth I to be Lord President of the Council of the North – a body charged with putting down rebellions.
 He held this role until 1599.
 After Queen Elizabeth’s death in 1603 he remained Archbishop into James I’s reign, and was known to be a vigorous persecutor of those who clung to the old religion.
 In 1604 he wrote protesting against any relaxation of the laws concerning Catholics3.
 Matthew died three years later in 1606, and there is a monument to him in York Minster2.

 Matthew had become rich following his various appointments, and through his third marriage to the wealthy widow Frances Scrope.
 His funds helped his son Timothy Hutton purchase lands at Marske, as well as funding endowments in Lancashire1.
+A talk on the Three Archbishops of Marske, including Matthew Hutton, is to be found here.

 Photograph of life size memorial to Archbishop Hutton in York Minster.